No. 24 UConn routs Central Connecticut 99-48 in opener

-The 6-foot-9 sophomore from Mali ran through, past and around Central Connecticut on Tuesday, scoring 20 points and leading the Huskies to a season-opening 99-48 rout of the Blue Devils.

-”It’s tough to guard me, so basically I score whenever I want,” said Sanogo, who hit nine of his 11 attempts from the field.
+STORRS, Conn.
+(AP) — Adama Sanogo scored 20 points and No. 24 UConn opened the season with a 99-48 rout of Central Connecticut on Tuesday night.

 R.J.
-Cole scored 15 points and Tyrese Martin added 14 for the Huskies, who led by 29-points at halftime and forced 29 Blue Devil turnovers for the game.
+Cole scored 15 points and Tyrese Martin added 14 for the Huskies, who led by 29-points at halftime.

-”We’re one of the hardest playing teams in the country, if not the hardest playing team,” Cole said. ”And that’s our identity – playing hard, getting after it on defense and then the offense will come with it.”
+UConn coach Dan Hurley said his offense, which lost last season’s leading scorer James Bouknight to the NBA draft, will run through Sanogo this season.
+The 6-foot-9 sophomore from Mali ran through, past and around the Blue Devils, hitting 9 of his 11 shots.

 The Huskies, who are ranked to start the season for the first time since 2016, made their first eight shots and held the Blue Devils to just two baskets in the first eight minutes.